 Methods Of Data Collection

 There are different methods of data collection depending on whether you are working with primary or secondary data.
-Each method has its own strengths and weaknesses.
+Each method has its own strengths and weaknesses, and the method you choose also determines which statistical test you can later run on the data.

 Primary Data Collection Methods